-Confidential Exhibit CAT1-10 provides information on nearby area scenic byways, recreational locations, national parks, and state parks; and visual simulation photos of the completed project area.
+Confidential Exhibit CAT2-10 provides information on nearby area scenic byways, recreational locations, national parks, and state parks; visual simulation photos of the completed project areas.
 To the east of the project site, located along Wyoming Highway 487, is the historic Sand Creek Massacre Trail.
 The trail was dedicated on August 16, 2006.
 The trail exists in Wyoming as a memorial to the Arapaho and Cheyenne who lost their lives at the Sand Creek Massacre in Colorado in 1864.
 Impacts to visual resource concerns should be minimal because of the rural setting of the project.
 The WTGs are not anticipated to significantly degrade the surrounding scenic quality of the area.

 PacifiCorp has preliminarily sited project components to mitigate potential environmental and natural resource impacts in the project area.
-This effort will continue as project details emerge.
-Highly Confidential Exhibit CAT1-11 provides information on known cultural and paleontological resources at the project site.
+This effort will continue as details for each project emerges.

+Highly Confidential Exhibit CAT2-11 provides information on known cultural and paleontological resources at the project sites.
 The preliminary project layout has been arranged to avoid impacts to cultural resources.
-Additionally, no project related features will be developed in close proximity to known cultural resources.
+Additionally, no project-related features will be developed in close proximity to known cultural resources.
 As part of PacifiCorp's plan for protecting the environment, sensitivity practices would be adhered to and any cultural resources would be afforded appropriate protection if discovered during design and construction.

-The project has the flexibility to microsite major project features to avoid or significantly reduce impacts to jurisdictional waters of the U.S. and wetlands.
-More importantly, no adverse impacts to wetland and water resource bodies are anticipated for this project.
+Witness: Chad A. Teply Each project has the flexibility to "microsite" major project features to avoid or significantly reduce impacts to jurisdictional waters of the U.S. and wetlands.
+More importantly, no adverse impacts to wetland and water resource bodies are anticipated for these projects.
 Any impact to wetlands and the waters of the U.S., should they arise, will be minimized using best management practices.

 The project area lies within the Rolling Sagebrush Steppe, Foothill Shrublands, and Low Mountains Ecoregions.
 Within these areas, Wyoming big sagebrush, rabbitbrush, prickly pear, wheatgrass, and fescues are common.
 In rock outcrop areas, juniper and mountain mahogany are also expected.
 The lowland plain zones, a variable brush layer of tall big sagebrush, greasewood, bunchgrasses, forbs, and prickly pear have been observed.
-In upland areas, mountain big sagebrush, mountain mahogany, bunchgrasses, forbs, and prickly pear/pincushion cacti have been observed.
+In upland areas, mountain big sagebrush, mountain mahogany, bunchgrasses, forbs, and prickly pear / pincushion cacti have been observed.
 Occasionally, more diverse riparian communities are present along spring-fed draws, where red willow, chokecherry, currants, various tall grasses, various reeds, forb varieties, thistle, Indian paintbrush are present.
-Currently, no rare or unique vegetative communities are documented REDACTED Rocky Mountain Power Exhibit RMP\\\(CAT-1) Page 8 of 13 Docket No. 17-035-40 Although Charles A. Taraka Witness: Chad A. Teply or have been mapped within the project area.
-Therefore, it is not anticipated that the project will contribute to degradation of these resources.
+Currently, no rare or unique vegetative communities are documented or have been currently mapped within the project area.
+Therefore, it is not anticipated that each project will contribute to degradation of these resources.